Everything You Need To Know About Dry Healing A Tattoo

 • Natural Scab Formation: The formation of a natural scab on the tattooed skin helps in creating a physical barrier against external contaminants.

-• Allowing Skin Breathability: Dry healing promotes the tattoo’s exposure to air, thereby allowing better breathability for the skin during the crucial healing and scabbing process.
+• Allowing Skin Breathability: Over-moisturizing tattoos can inhibit proper healing by suffocating the tattooed area.
+Instead, try dry healing to promote the tattoo’s exposure to air, thereby allowing better breathability for the skin during the crucial healing and scabbing process.

 • Preservation Of Ink: The absence of excess moisture in the dry healing tattoo method helps prevent ink dilution and maintains the color vibrancy of the tattoo, thereby requiring less touch-ups.